eylonmalin/k8s-training/day-6/task-13/README.md

-# Task-12: Helm Chart from scratch
+# Task-13: Helm Chart From Scratch

-In this task we will install Lets-Chat-App using helm chart.
+In this task, we will install Lets-Chat-App using helm chart.
 (Lets-Chat-Web and Lets-Chat-DB will remain as before)

 Installing helm : https://helm.sh/docs/intro/install/

-1. First you should delete the lc-app  **deployment**, **service**
+1. First, you should delete the lc-app  **deployment**, **service**
-2. Create scaffold chart using **helm create lc-app**
+2. Create a scaffold chart using **helm create lc-app**
 3. Watch the files that has been created, what is the purpose of each file?
 4. Delete the files that are not needed for this task : hpa.yaml, ingress.yaml, serviceaccount.yaml
-5.Update the values.yaml with the image repository and tag of Lets-Chat-Web.
+5. Update the values.yaml with the image repository and tag of Lets-Chat-Web.
 The repository is eylonmalin/lets-chat-app and the tag is v1
 6. Let's install the chart
   > * Install the helm chart using `helm install lc-app /path/to-chart`.
   > * What happened ?
 Was the pod created ?
 Why ?